krohts/building-AI-project/README.md

 Scanning through the vast amounts of data and performing rational calculations (trading is a probability game, after all!) is where the machines excel.
 On the other hand, humans have the ability to see the broader context, incl. factors that are not included in the models, and put things into perspective.

 These are my considerations when coming to the space of cryptocurrency trading.
-I believe that AI can come handy in tasks like identifying market trends and expecting ‘pumps and dump’ of certain assets.
+I believe that AI can come handy in tasks like identifying market trends and expecting ‘pumps and dumps’ of certain assets.
 This is especially true on the cryptocurrency market as the space is still not crowded by the institutional traders.

 The ultimate goal of the project is to join the strengths of humans and machines to leverage the strengths and compensate for the weaknesses of both.
 AI is ought to give ‘buy’ and ‘sell’ signals with proper location of stop-loss and limit orders as applicable; the machine should also output its ‘reasoning’ for each signal.
 It is then about human to decide whether to execute on the signal or not.
 (In order to continue improving the algorithm, the final decision and accompanying human judgement should be recorded as well.)